Disability News for Asia and Pacific Regions

-Latest news related to disabilities and health from Asia including China and Japan
+Latest news related to disabilities and health from Asian and pacific nations including China and Japan.

 When taking into consideration the impact on Asian families, the lives and livelihood of over 800 million people are impacted, about 25% of the population.
 The majority of these people are excluded from many social opportunities. for example less than 5% of children with disabilities attend school in Asian Pacific countries.
 Women and girls often suffer double discrimination and have even less access to an education than males.